SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

         ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudfront_dist_domain.png)

-    * Create the CNAME record within your DNS service (screen will be specific to your provider - this is just one example).
+    * Create the CNAME record within your DNS service (this will be specific to your provider).
 If you have a TTL (time to live) field, we suggest to set this to 1 hour.

         ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudfront_domain_provider_xyz_cname.png)